-The internal audit function is an independent, objective assurance and consulting activity designed to add value and improve the Companies' operations.
-It helps management and the Audit and Risk Committee and Board accomplish their objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
+The internal audit function is an independent, objective assurance and consulting activity designed to add value and improve the Company's operations.
+It helps management the Board accomplish their objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.